MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 ## Adding and retrieving secrets in Vault

-To store a secret in Vault, we can use the `vault kv put` command.
+To store a secret in Vault, you can use the `vault kv put` command.

 ```bash
 vault kv put secret/materialize pgpass=some-secret-value